unpc2026/diaryasprogrammer/README.md

 4. Identify any unresolved conceptual dependencies.
 5. Confirm readiness to proceed.

-No new conceptual unit may begin before this snapshot is completed.
+No new conceptual unit may begin before the whole snapshot protocol is completed.

 ---